curvelogic/eucalypt/docs/implementation.md

 apart into separate elements (a recursive let and a data structure).

-The interpreter is modeled on an eval-apply STG (spineless tagless G-machine) implementation simply to have a well defined reference point in view for a lazy functional language abstract machine, not for any other reason (concurrency etc.) Ultimately it could well be quicker and clearer to tree-walk the core representation.
+The interpreter is modeled on an eval-apply STG (spineless tagless G-machine) implementation just to have a well-defined reference point in view for a lazy functional language abstract machine, not for any other reason (concurrency etc.) Ultimately it might well be quicker and clearer to tree-walk the core representation.

-The implementation currently uses a crude cycle-collector to manage memory and is single-threaded only right now.
+After some experimentation with cycle collectors, the current implementation deliberately leaks memory until a custom allocator and GC can be implemented.
+This suits most current uses just fine.

 ## Diagnostics